 Secondly, the center of gravity is closer to the handle and is suitable for players who prefer to attack with topspins.
-Also, the grip is essential, and that is why you should choose the handle that lies primarily in your hand.
+Also, the grip is essential, so you should choose the handle that lies primarily in your hand.

 Moreover, some players have a giant fist, others a smaller one, so this is a relative issue, but flared is suitable for many.
-As you can see, the world-famous and successful players use the flared handle as follows.
+As you can see, world-famous and successful players use the extended handle.

 Flared handles are perfect for forehand shots, while the straight handles are great for players who often change their grips.

 Firstly, it will be easier for you to change sides from forehand to backhand or after service to get the initiative in the game faster with this type of handle.
-Europeans often prefer this type of handle, but in our opinion, it should be used when you are already an advanced or experienced player.
+Europeans often prefer this type of handle, but we believe it should be used when you are already an advanced or experienced player.

 Secondly, since you have the security of holding a table tennis racket in your hand, you will not slip or lose control.